A Grassroots Movement

 Peace, culture and education have become the standard of the SGI organization and this formulation continues to guide the broad range of activities that SGI organizations and individual members carry out in their respective societies.

 Supporting the UN

-As president of the SGI, Ikeda has issued annual peace proposals since 1983--the year the SGI was accredited as a nongovernmental organization with ties to the UN--containing ideas grounded in Buddhist humanism for viable responses to global issues.
-These are shared with heads of governments, other NGOs, academic institutions and UN officials.
-A central and consistent focus of these proposals has been on ways of revitalizing and strengthening the role of the UN.
+As president of the SGI, Ikeda issued annual peace proposals over a forty-year period beginning in 1983.
+This was the year the SGI was accredited as a nongovernmental organization with ties to the UN.
+These proposals, as well as statements he continues to issue, offer concrete approaches, grounded in Buddhist humanism, for resolving global challenges.
+A central and consistent focus has been on ways of revitalizing and strengthening the UN.